HANIN003/readme-lazerus/README.md

 ## Usage
 Application will run when the command "node index.js" is run in the intergrated terminal.
 User will then answer multiple questions based on their project and when finished a README.md file will be created for them.
-Below is a screenshot of a example README.md file with this information creating from the application and below that is a link to a video demostration.
+Below is a screenshot of a example README.md file with this information created from the application and below that is a link to a video demostration.

 ![alt text](./assets/images/README%20Example.png)